How to transfer money from your credit card to bank account

 Can I transfer money from my credit card without paying interest?

-Some credit card providers offer money transfers with a 0% interest-free period.
+A few credit card providers offer money transfers with a 0% interest-free period.
 This means you’ll be given a set period when you won’t be charged interest on your balance.
-But you will be charged a transfer fee.
+But you’ll still be charged a one-off money transfer fee.

-Generally, the longer the interest-free period, the higher the transfer fee is likely to be.
+Generally, the longer the interest-free period, the higher the transfer fee tends to be.

-Just remember that once the interest-free period ends, you’ll be charged interest on the remaining balance you owe.
-So, it’s always advisable to pay off the balance in full before the 0% deal finishes.
+Just remember that once the interest-free period ends, you’ll be charged interest on any remaining balance you owe.
+So it’s always advisable to try to pay off the balance in full before the 0% deal finishes.

 It’s also important to check the terms and conditions of any promotional deal carefully.
-Note that the interest-free period may only apply to money transfers made during this period and not everyday spending made on the card.
+Note that the 0% interest rate may only apply to money transfers and not everyday purchases or ATM withdrawals made with the same card.

 How much money can I transfer from my credit card to my bank account?